The height of skew Dyck paths with two variants of downsteps: Skew Dyck paths

 \section{Skew Dyck paths}

+Dyck paths consist of up-steps $U=(1,1)$ and down-steps $D=(1,-1)$, start at the origin, never go below the $x$-axis and eventually return to the $x$-axis.
+This concept was and still is very popular, and since such paths are enumerated by Catalan numbers, they figure prominently in \cite{Stanley}.

-Skew Dyck paths consist of up-steps $U=(1,1)$ and down-steps $D=(1,-1)$, never go below the $x$-axis and return to the $x$-axis.
+\emph{Skew} Dyck paths are a variation of the above; they consist of up-steps $U=(1,1)$ and down-steps $D=(1,-1)$, never go below the $x$-axis and return to the $x$-axis.
 Additionally, there is left step $L=(-1,-1)$, which justifies the epitheton \emph{skew}.
 A left step is not allowed to follow an up-step, and an up-step is not allowed to follow a left step.
 The following decomposition appears already in the pioneering paper \cite{Emor}: